-There are many things you can say about 2020, but I think we can all collectively agree that we're glad this year has come to an end.
+There are many things you can say about 2020, but I think we can all collectively agree that we were all relieved when the year came to an end.
 For some music fans whose favorite artists didn't make good on their promises to release music or pushed back release dates, 2021 couldn't come soon enough.

 In the mix for 2021's highly anticipated album releases are some of the industry's biggest names like Rihanna, Drake, Travis Scott, Migos, Kendrick Lamar, and J. Cole.
 With these projects on the horizon, 2021 is shaping up to be worth the hype.